philocalyst/fweh/README.md

     ```bash
     cargo install --path .
     ```
-    This installs the `frame` binary into your Cargo binary path (usually `~/.cargo/bin/`).
+    This installs the `fweh` binary into your Cargo binary path (usually `~/.cargo/bin/`).

 3.  **Pre-compiled Binaries (Recommended for most users):**
-    Check the [Releases page](https://github.com/your_username/frame/releases) <!-- TODO: Update this link --> for pre-compiled binaries for your operating system.
-Download the archive, extract it, and place the `frame` executable in a directory included in your system's PATH.
+    Check the [Releases page](https://github.com/your_username/fweh/releases) <!-- TODO: Update this link --> for pre-compiled binaries for your operating system.
+Download the archive, extract it, and place the `fweh` executable in a directory included in your system's PATH.
 The packaged releases also include shell completion scripts.

 ## Changelog